This month was busy, so prepare yourself for a long post!

 It also made me feel a moment of pride as I realised it truly is a miracle that I’m in this position, the support network he spoke of during his speech didn’t exist for me.
 Yet, I still made it here by determination and hard work.
 I have a support network of people around me now that a younger version of me would never believe could exist.
 I wish I could go back in time and tell her that she will meet some people who love her and support her she always wanted.

-I also met one of my personal heroes!
+Non-PhD related news… I met one of my personal heroes!
 Matt Haig.
 He’s an author of many wonderful books but one that will always be close and dear to my heart “Reasons to Stay Alive”.
 This book saved my life and gave me some new perspectives on my depression and heartache.
 I gift it often to others, I feel like I should have a shelf dedicated to it at home, I’ve bought the book possibly 6 times now and given away my copy.
 I have a feeling I will re-read this book regularly when I need comfort through the years.
 Matt was on his book tour of the country and I booked to see him speak in Leeds.
 Later he signed my copy of “Notes on a Nervous Planet” and we discussed briefly how the book helped me.
 He asked about my research as he had developed an interest around the anxieties placed on children who are navigating the online environment, I think I babbled a lot here too.
 Ha.

 In other absolutely wonderful but crazy news – I got an email stating I had been shortlisted for the an award from Forward Ladies for ‘A Rising Star in STEM’ in Yorkshire, North East & Scotland.
 The awards ceremony will be in a few months!